Did you know your energy bill is typically lowest in spring and fall?

 With busy lives, it’s easy to forget what the weather was like or what energy changes there may have been in your home earlier in your billing cycle.
 Click a topic to learn more about what could impact your energy use.

-Learn more about our online tools that can help you manage energy use, about payment options and bill assistance.
+Learn more about our online tools that can help you manage energy use, about Ways to Pay and bill assistance.

 Your Monthly Energy Usage and Daily Average

 To see how seasonal changes typically increase or decrease your energy costs, look on the back of your Avista bill for the electric and/or natural gas charts labeled “Your Monthly Energy Usage.”
 These charts let you compare your current month’s energy use (orange bar) to the same month the previous year (light blue bar).
 It also shows your cyclical energy usage (dark blue bars) for the prior 11 months.
 See the new daily average chart below.

 It also helps to understand your current bill by putting your monthly energy usage in historical context.
 To see details for the previous two years, sign in to your online account (or create one) and click on Billing History.
 Clicking on the tabs will give you additional information that may have affected your bill, including: